Need to talk? Call 1800 882 436.

 While these scans can reassure you that your baby is developing normally, you may also learn that your baby has an abnormality.

-If the results of your ultrasound bring up any health concerns, you can talk to your doctor or midwife about further testing.
+If your ultrasound shows any health concerns, you can talk to your doctor or midwife about further tests.
 You might be referred for diagnostic tests, such as:

-You can also visit to a genetic counsellor to talk through what your test results mean.
+You can also visit a genetic counsellor to talk about what your test results mean.

 Resources and support